zauberware/hermine-chat/README.md

 ## FAQ

+### Is there a way to open the chatwindow from outside?

+You can open the chatwindow by adding a element with the class `hermine-chat-opener`.
+With the class `hermine-chat-toggler` you also can close the window with a click on those.

-### How to change the image in the floating button?
+### How to change the avatar in the ai chat messages?

 The image from the floating button is loaded from the hermine.ai application.
 The property used for the image is the `ai_icon`.